-- Comply with school district requirements for criminal background checks and/or finger printing. - Dress in a professional manner in line with the culture of the school (generally fitting in at the top end of what is present among teachers in the school) and maintain good personal hygiene. - Report absences as far in advance as possible to your OSTE and to the college faculty mentor prior to the absence.
-Failure to report an absence may be sufficient cause for removal from the clinical internship. - Keep at least the same hours as your OSTEs. - Conference with your OSTE on a regular basis. - As directed by your OSTE, assist in classroom functions and routine procedures, including grading student work, preparing materials, constructing bulletin boards and other resources, tutoring individuals and small groups, mirror teaching, team teaching, delivering micro-teaching lessons, and attending meetings and conferences. - Acquire pertinent information about students and keep it confidential (i.e., you should know which of your students are on IEP/504 plans and know their plans in detail). - Take initiative in seeking help from your OSTE. - Become acquainted with school personnel and their functions (communications disorder specialist, resource room teacher, social worker, school psychologist, etc.). - Learn and carry out school policies and procedures (see district handbook for employees). - Keep outside involvement to a minimum (i.e., limit extracurricular activities, side jobs, etc.).
-The clinical internship experience will be a full-time commitment and job. - Develop professional relationships. - Behave in an ethical manner.
+- Comply with school district requirements for criminal background checks and/or fingerprinting. - Dress in a professional manner in line with the culture of the school, generally fitting in at the top end of what is present among teachers in the school and maintain good personal hygiene. - Report absences to the on-site teacher educator, the college faculty mentor, and the Elementary Team Coordinator prior to the absence; failure to report an absence may be sufficient cause for removal from the clinical internship. - Keep at least the same hours as the on-site teacher educators. - Conference with the on-site teacher educator on a regular basis. - As directed by the on-site teacher educator, assist in classroom functions and routine procedures, including grading papers, constructing bulletin boards and other resources, tutoring individuals and small groups, mirror teaching, team teaching, delivering microteaching lessons, and attending meetings and conferences. - Acquire pertinent information about students and keep it confidential (i.e., you should know which of your students are on IEP/504 plans and know their plans in detail). - Take initiative in seeking help from the on-site teacher educators. - Become acquainted with school personnel and their functions (communications disorder specialist, resource room teacher, social worker, school psychologist, etc.). - Learn and carry out school policies and procedures (see district handbook for employees). - Keep outside involvement to a minimum (i.e., limit extracurricular activities, side jobs, etc.).
+The clinical internship will be a full-time commitment and job. - Develop professional relationships. - Behave in an ethical manner.